 The main provision of Law No. 4054, which regulates the behaviour of dominant firms, is article 6, which is similar to article 102 of the TFEU.
 It provides that any abuse of a dominant position (on the part of one or more undertakings, individually or through joint agreements or practices) in a market for goods or services within the whole or part of Turkey, is unlawful and prohibited.
 No exemptions as provided under article 5 of Law No. 4054 are applicable for the abuse of dominance.

-Article 7 of Law No. 4054, which governs mergers and acquisitions, grants the Board the authority to regulate, through communiqués, whether a concentration must be notified and granted approval by the Board, to gain legal validity (see questions 9 and 10).
+Article 7 of Law No. 4054, which governs mergers and acquisitions, grants the Board the authority to regulate, through communiqués, whether a concentration must be notified and granted approval by the Board, to gain legal validity.